AdityaJain524/face_recognition/README.md

-Here’s a clean and well-formatted version of your project `README.md` for GitHub:

----

 # 👤 Face Recognition System using Machine Learning

 This project is a **real-time face recognition system** built using **Python**, **OpenCV**, and machine learning techniques.
 It allows users to detect and recognize faces through live video streams and can be used for applications like **attendance systems**, **security monitoring**, and more.